mahendrabairagi/nvidia_jetson_nano_aws_workshop/README.md

 ![](create_new_lamda_upload_zip.png)

-in basic settings, please change the handler per your lambda function name
+in basic settings, please change the handler to "inference-lambda.lambda_handler"

 ![](lambda-edit-basic-settings.png)